Published: April 2024. Updated April 2025

 Why is impact important?

-To be able to show the changes that co-production makes is key to demonstrate its importance and to make a case for co-production to be prioritised, expanded and sustained.
+Showing the changes that co-production makes is key to being able to show its importance and to make a case for co-production to be prioritised, expanded and sustained.
 It is particularly important for attracting funding, as funders usually like to know the impact that their support will have on organisations, communities, and people’s lives.
 Demonstrating impact is also important to show the government and other organisations the value that co-production can add to social care and make a case for co-production to be prioritised.

 What if assessing impact is not what I need?